rails/webpacker/README.md

 will make the compilation slow, consider adding specific paths instead of whole parent directory if you just need to reference one or two modules

+**Also note:** While importing assets living outside your `source_path` defined in webpacker.yml (like, for instance, assets under `app/assets`) from within your packs using _relative_ paths like `import '../../assets/javascripts/file.js'` will work in development, Webpacker won't recompile the bundle in production unless a file that lives in one of it's watched paths has changed (check out `Webpacker::Compiler#watched_files_digest`).
+That's why you'd need to add `app/assets` to the additional_paths as stated above and use `import 'javascripts/file.js'` instead.

 ## Deployment

 Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
 If you are not using Sprockets, `webpacker:compile` is automatically aliased to `assets:precompile`.
 Similar to sprockets both rake tasks will compile packs in production mode but will use `RAILS_ENV` to load configuration from `config/webpacker.yml` (if available).